 Community-driven leadership and commitment to equity guide SFGHF’s support of Zuckerberg San Francisco General Hospital as it celebrates 150 years of service.

-The San Francisco General Hospital Foundation (SFGHF) is thrilled to welcome Janis MacKenzie as the Foundation’s new Board President.
+The San Francisco General Hospital Foundation (SFGHF) is thrilled to welcome Janis MacKenzie as the Foundation’s new Board Chair.
 For more than 30 years, MacKenzie has helped organizations and individuals communicate with clarity and authenticity as Founder and CEO of MacKenzie Communications, Inc., a San Francisco-based marketing communications agency.

-“I am honored to support Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG)’s vital work as SFGHF Board President,” shared MacKenzie.
+“I am honored to support Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG)’s vital work as SFGHF Board Chair,” shared MacKenzie.
 “It has never been more clear that health care is a community good.
 Our community can only truly thrive when health equity, access, and quality health care for all are centered.
 This Board is strongly positioned to help the Foundation succeed in its Strategic Plan goals, including raising $250 million over the next five years to support capital and programmatic needs.”

 In addition to her new role leading SFGHF’s Board, MacKenzie is deeply involved in the Bay Area business and nonprofit communities.
 She is a former chair and current Board member of the San Francisco Chamber of Commerce, and the Five Buckets Four Shovels Foundation, which provides financial literacy education to underserved communities.
 She also has served on the Wells Fargo Community Advisory Board, the British-American Business Council of Northern California, and Fort Mason Foundation, among numerous other Board roles.